dustinpfister/blog_posts/_posts/phaser-sprite-events-ondestroy.md

 layout: post
 categories: phaser
 id: 280
-updated: 2018-09-17 15:51:26
+updated: 2018-09-17 15:59:57
-version: 1.20
+version: 1.21
 ---

 Recently I wrote a post on the onKilled event that can be used to attach event handlers to display objects in [Phaser ce](https://photonstorm.github.io/phaser-ce/) that will fire when the kill method is called.
 In phaser ce the kill method is very different from the destroy method in that the kill method will just put a sprite in a dead state, while the destroy method will completely destroy a sprite all together.

 <!-- more -->

-## 1 - what to know
+## 1 - What to know

-This is a post on the sprite.events.onDestroy event in phaser ce that can be used to define some javaScript that is to be called when a display object such as a sprite is completely removed from phaser using the destroy method.
+This is a post on the [onDestroy event](https://photonstorm.github.io/phaser-ce/Phaser.Events.html#onDestroy) in phaser ce that can be used to define some javaScript that is to be called when a display object such as a sprite is completely removed from phaser using the destroy method.
+In this post I am also using a lot of other phaser ce features such as groups, and timers.
+So this is not a [getting started post on phaser ce](/2017/10/04/phaser-getting-started/), or javaScript in general.

+### 1.1 - This is a phaser ce (phaser 2.x) post.

+As of this writing all of my posts on phaser, including this one, are on [Phaser ce](https://photonstorm.github.io/phaser-ce/) also known as phaser 2.x.
+This is the second major release of the javaScript powered game framework known as [phaser](https://phaser.io/), which might be one of the most popular and best supported options to go with when it comes to html5 game development.
+I have not started playing with phaser 3 yet, but when I do that will likely have to be a completely separate collection of posts as a lot has changed.

 ## 2 - A phaser example using sprite.events.onDestroy